alekdavis/PlexBackup/README.md

 _-BackupRootDir_

 Path to the root of the backup folder (backup will be created under a subfolder reflecting the timestamp of the backup job).
+If not specified, the script folder will be used.

 _-BackupDirPath_